GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

 - The name Linux comes from the first name of the "creator" of Linux, Linus Torvalds, combined with Unix
 - There are many distributions that use the Linux kernel - the core of the OS
   - The most popular is Ubuntu, which itself is based on Debian
-- The components of a "Linux" system include: the kernel, the GNU utilites (including the terminal), the X server (which produces the graphics), the desktop environment, and more
+- The components of a "Linux" system include: the kernel, the GNU utilities (including the terminal), the X server (which produces the graphics), the desktop environment, and more
   - Some versions/distros modify others - such as Linux Mint.
 It is based on Ubuntu (which is based on Debian).
-Mint and Ubuntu are generally accepted as the most beginner friendly.
+Mint and Ubuntu are generally accepted as the most beginner-friendly.
 - One of the underlying philosophies of Linux/GNU is that each program does one thing well.
 This is seen in the `tar` and `gzip` commands.
 They each have one specific purpose and do one thing well.
 You must often use them together to get the required result, there is no command that does both as that would violate this philosophy.

 <br>